 Shinjuku is known to house one of the biggest the Red Light district of Tokyo.
 But you wouldn’t guess it just walking around- it all goes on underground.
 By day it’s a government district, with lots of shopping and a the world’s biggest and busiest metro hub.
 By night, the neon lights go on and it’s a lively and colorful nightlife.
 Follow the grilled smoke of Izakaya shops at Piss Alley or try to get into one of the Member’s Only bars at Golden Gai.
 Here’s some things to know before you visit Shinjuku.

-Contents for 15 Things to Know Before You Visit Shinjuku, Tokyo
+Table of Contents: 15 Things to Know Before You Visit Shinjuku, Tokyo

 15 things to know before you visit Shinjuku